department-of-veterans-affairs/vets-api-clients/.github/ISSUE_TEMPLATE/feature-request.md

 about: For requesting new features or enhancements on the VA API Platform
 ---

-⚠️ Please read before submitting: As this is a public forum, please do not include your VA API OAuth Client ID, VA API OAuth Client Secret, VA API key, or any Personally Identifiable Information (PII) or Protected Health Information (PHI) in your request.
+⚠️ Please read before submitting: As this is a public forum, please do not include your VA API OAuth Client ID, VA API OAuth Client Secret, VA API key, or any Personally Identifiable Information or Protected Health Information (Name, Address, Phone Number, Social Security Number, Medical Record Number, etc.) in your request.

 ## APIs affected (if applicable)